betaflight/betaflight/docs/development/Development.md

 ```

 6. You should now be able to successfully make a debuggable version of Betaflight for the BETAFLIGHTF7 board, using the command line: `make BOARD=BETAFLIGHTF7`.
 Other command line options all remain valid also. e.g. `make BOARD=BETAFLIGHTF7 TARGET=STM32F7X2 EXTRA_FLAGS="-DUSE_BATTERY_CONTINUE"`.

+NOTE: The **/src/main/board** directory is GIT IGNORED.
+This is because it is a developers scratch space for this very purpose, so code you include will not be picked up for committing.
+You can create as many board "profiles" as you like in this directory.